Problem 1: It’s very hard to score A for H2 BIO

 After getting his results, Nicholas stayed in touch and was asking me for advice in university applications.

 The strategy crafted was for him to get a firm offer to a university program first.
 And he did!
-Successfully gain admissions to NTU biological science program.
+Successfully gaining admissions to NTU biological science program.

-Now that he gains a bargaining chip, he can then enter the interview in a power position although I reminded him not to be too pompous about it.
+Now that he gained a bargaining chip, he can then enter the NUS medical admissions interview in a power position although I reminded him not to be too pompous about it.

-Even then, the interview was quite confrontational perhaps as the school is trying to ascertain how he handles the stress.
+Even then, the interviewer was quite confrontational perhaps as the school is trying to ascertain how he handles the stress.

-After the entrance test, he successfully ace all the obstacles to finally gain the precious admissions offer.
+At the entrance test, he successfully aced all the obstacles.
+And finally gain the precious admissions offer.

-I still remember the phone call I received from him at 11pm that night and hearing his excitement over the life-changing offer.
+I still remember the phone call I received from him at 11pm the night he received the offer and hearing his excitement over the life-changing path ahead of him.

 This reminds me that I am continuing to make a difference to my students lives during and after their classes with me.

-Here’s a little conversation with Nicholas previously about how he manages his time.
+The following is a little conversation with Nicholas about how he manages his time.

 BYANG How did you manage to complete a full time diploma and A levels?!
 As a matter of fact you did not enroll into a JC for a single day!